danielpickett/theme-generator/README.md

 ```

 Nx will take care of building the workspace dependencies and will launch the primary demo app for the theme-generator package.

+Note: This doesn't currently build types.
+Until this is fixed, you will need to also run `yarn build` to prevent TypeScript errors from showing up in your IDE.
+And you'll need to repeat this any time you change types in a workspace dependency.